giuthas-speech-research-tools/cast/README.markdown

 clicks.
 And a significantly more relaxed feel about the segmentation process in general.

+## Roadmap to 1.0

+CAST is going to be re-organised a bit in the very near future (during September 2023 if nothing weird happens).
+Version 1.0 will include:

+- Four commandline commands:
+  - `add` which add Tiers to TextGrids up to the specified level (see below).
+    `add` will also generete the TextGrids if they do not already exist.
+    - The Tier levels will be L0=[File], L1=[Utterance], L2=Word, L3=Phonemes,
+      L4=Phones.
+Levels whose names are in brackets can be turned off as a configuration option.
+All preceding levels (that haven't been turned off) above the requested level will be added to the TextGrid.
+The File level is turned off by default when not running `concatenate`.
+All levels maybe renamed as a configuration option.
+  - `concatenate` produces a concatenated wav file and corresponding TextGrid for working on multiple recordings in Praat.
+  - `extract` extracts TextGrids corresponding to individual recordings from a previously concatenated set of recordings.
+  - `remove-double-word-boundaries` cleans up extra word boundaries from TextGrids -- i.e. empty space between words.
+- Configuration file for project specific settings like Tier names, if an utterance level should be included, and a bunch of other things.
+- An update to this README, possibly with easier installation.
+- Documentation.

 ## Installation

 Following steps should lead to a working installation.
 Please, let me know if